natebrunnett/MERN-client/README.md

         1.05) Relaunch VSCode to make sure it is embedded in the editor
     4) Knowledge of Gitbash commands

-# Generating the client
+# Tutorial : Generating the client
     1) VSCode => Open Folder
       1.1) cd into a mud folder (I like to have a mud folder) 1.2) Make a new folder, Let's call it `React_Project_1`

-    3) Cmd + J to open a terminal
+    2) Cmd + J to open a terminal
       1.1) Open a Git Bash term by clicking the down arrow located next to the plus 1.01) `$ cd React_Project_1`
        2.01) `$ npx create-react-app client`
        3.01) `$ cd client && npm start`
          1.001) http://localhost:3000 in the browser should navigate to your running client

+    3) That is all for now.
+To set up the server proceed to the MERN--from Scratch repo. :)